How to Create Audio Ads: 8 Tips for Digital Advertising

 Audio ads have become one of the most prominent forms of digital advertising in the world today.
 Served to listeners through a range of distribution channels, including podcasts, smart speakers, audio search, music streaming services, and traditional radio, audio ads are a central component of the audio revolution that has taken the world of advertising by storm.

-According to Statista, the digital audio advertising space is anticipated to grow by more than 23.5% in 2021.
-Some studies also indicate that audio ads may be more effective than any other form of media, including old-school radio.
+According to Statista, the digital audio advertising space is anticipated to grow by more than 8% in 2022.
+Some studies also indicate that audio ads are more effective than any other form of media, including old-school radio.

-A study commissioned by Pandora found that when audio ads were integrated with participants’ personal music playlists, these ads impacted long-term memory 49% better than radio, 36% better than television, and 29% better than mobile video ads.
+A study commissioned by Pandora found that when audio ads were integrated with participants’ personal music playlists (called sympaphonic ads), these ads impacted long-term memory 49% better than radio, 36% better than television, and 29% better than mobile video ads.
+Dunkin’ Donuts tested Pandora’s theory and saw huge successes.

 Due to the easy availability of voice recording software, the affordability of professional-grade recording equipment, and the variety of digital platforms that now host audio ads, it has never been easier to get your message out there.